European-XFEL/karabo_data/docs/streaming.rst

 ==========================

 *Karabo Bridge* provides access to live data during the experiment over a ZeroMQ socket.
-The ``euxfel`` Python package can stream data from files using the same protocol.
+The ``karabo_data`` Python package can stream data from files using the same protocol.
 You can use this to test code which expects to receive data from Karabo Bridge, or use the same code for analysing live data and stored data.